BeerOnBeard/money-tracker/README.md

 ## Basics

 The package `money-tracker` contains the domain definition.
 The `web` project is a React app that communicates with the `server` project via HTTP.
 The system uses MySQL to make the system easy to run in a single docker image and make data backups easy.

+## Warning

+The API does not have a restriction on the number of results returned.
+This is a design choice, but can cause some serious performance issues if this was used in a larger system.